 A variety of holistic influences that affect assimilation and absorption of nutrients are taken into consideration, such as: constitution, eating habits, lifestyle, mental-emotional health, genetic predisposition, digestive health, allergies and intolerances, environmental and self-care chemicals, metabolic requirements, and sleep quality.

 After a comprehensive assessment, types and amounts of whole foods that are right for you are suggested.
 Both eastern and western nutrition philosophies are taken into account.
 Recipe books, food preparation tips, self-care strategies, and referrals, may be a part of your overall wellness plan.
-See Resources for cookbook recommendations.
+Please visit my Resources page for cookbook recommendations.